GreyRook/code-with-style/docs/process/index.md

 The Sprint Review is a collaborative working session at the end of the Sprint, not a demonstration.
 The PO, the Dev Team and the SM take part as well as the stakeholder that are invited by the PO.
-The meeting is time-boxed for 4 hours for a one month Sprint.
+The meeting is time-boxed for 4 hours for a one month Sprint and shorter for shorter Sprints, respectively.
+At *Grey Rook* we usually have two week Sprints, so the Sprint Review is time boxed to 2 hours.
 The goal is to inspect the increment and to adapt the *Product Backlog*, thus giving input to the *Sprint Planning*.
 The SM ensures that the meeting takes place and facilitates discussion.